EricLeon/Real_Estate/README.md

 # London Flat Analysis

-- Built a custom web crawler to automatically download listing information from a popular UK letting website and ran it every day for a month.
+- Built a custom web crawler to automatically download listing information from a popular UK letting website and save it to a local SQLite database.
 - Created a data-cleaning pipeline through which I pass freshly scraped data that uniformly parses data into new features that aide in analysis.
-- Produced a Tableau dashboard which I personally use frequently in my own search for the perfect London flat to let.
+- Connect Tableau Desktop to my local database to create dashboards for personal use.

 ## Framing The Problem

 - Objective: Gather and utilise existing data to visualise real estate trends over time in London.
-- Why: I was looking for a tool that would allow me to analyse certain aspects of a property as I searched for a new property to rent.
-When I couldn't find one that met exactly what I was looking for, I decided to create my own.
+I am hoping to identify potentially undervalued flats / areas within the city for further investment analysis.

 ### Data Collection

 I created a custom web crawler to collect this data automatically.
 I chose to scrape the data from Openrent as it had all of the data points I was interested in.
-Currently I run this script to scrape and clean the data manually however in the future would like to explore setting it up using a Raspberry Pi or some other automated system.

 The data points I chose to pull off of Openrent were:
 [listing title, listing summary, number of beds, number of bathrooms, max occupancy, cost of deposit, rent cost, bills included (Y/N), family friendly (Y/N), pet friendly (Y/N), smoker friendly (Y/N), available from date, minimum tenancy length, garden (Y/N), parking (Y/N), fireplace (Y/N), furnished (Y/N), closest transport station, distance to nearest transport station, property ID, link to the property]